 On the other hand, if you are suffering from an autoimmune disease, you will see a specialist who focuses on the organ system that is being affected.
 A rheumatologist is for rheumatoid arthritis; an endocrinologist is for Hashimoto’s and diabetes; a gastroenterologist for celiac disease, ulcerative colitis, and Crohn’s; a dermatologist for psoriasis; and so on.

 If you have multiple autoimmune conditions, as many people do, you will see several specialists, each of whom will likely prescribe a different medication.
 And there is a good chance that none of these specialists will look at how to strengthen and support your immune system.

 Conventional medicine approaches autoimmune disease through medications to suppress your immune system.
 These medications can or cannot be effective in relieving the symptoms since they suppress the immune system as a whole.
 However, they are not without many unwanted side effects.
 These include fatigue, weight gain, depression, infections, and possibly cancer.

-In contrast, functional medicine sees the body as a whole and works on the principle that the health of one system impacts the health and function of the others.
-Instead of focusing on disease symptom management, we focus on supporting and strengthening the immune system by getting to the root of why the immune system went rogue in the first place.
-While there is no known cure for autoimmune disease, I believe that there are five key elements that are at the root of all autoimmune conditions.
-In my functional medicine practice I have been able to successfully help hundreds of patients lower and reverse antibodies, get off their harsh medications, and become symptom free.
+In contrast, functional medicine sees the body as a whole unit, and it works on the principle that the health of one system impacts the health and function of the others.
+Instead of focusing on disease symptom management, functional medicine focuses on supporting and strengthening the immune system, which is the root cause of autoimmune disease.
+Yet, other factors can cause autoimmunity, and all have one common denominator— the immune system.

 5 Underlying Causes of Autoimmune Disease